MuhtasimTanmoy/notebook/distributed/messaging.md

 ### ZooKeeper
 - Zookeeper as a general purpose distributed process coordination system
 - `Zookeeper` is a system for distributed cluster management.
 It is a distributed key-value store.
-- It is highly-optimized for reads but writes are slower.
+- It is highly optimized for reads but writes are slower.
 - It consists of an odd number of znodes known as an ensemble.
 - zookeeper as the backbone for maintaining cluster state and leader election.
-Handles the `concensus` part.
+Handles the `consensus` part.
-- Zookeeper solves these problems using its magical tree structure file system called znodes, somewhat similar to the Unix file system.
+- Zookeeper solves these problems using its magical tree structure file system called nodes, somewhat similar to the Unix file system.
 - These znodes are analogous to folders and files in a Unix file system with some additional magical abilities.
 - Zookeeper provides primitive operations to manipulate these znodes, through which we will solve our distributed system problems.